 In phase one we are adding anchors to stabilise the two priority sections of the cliff, including 28 6.5metre (21 feet) rock bolts.

-The second phase of works will start after the October half-term and will last approximately 12 weeks.
+The second phase will begin sometime in the autumn.
 Both phases will be undertaken by Abcas, a specialist rope access construction company.